A Hierarchical Error Framework for Reliable Automated Coding in Communication Research: Applications to Health and Political Communication: Results

-The comprehensive experimental validation across four diverse experiments provides systematic evidence for the three fundamental laws of HEC theory while establishing clear boundary conditions for practical deployment.
-Our results demonstrate both the theoretical validity and practical effectiveness of error-driven enhancement in specialized domains.
+The experimental validation across four diverse experiments provides systematic evidence for the three empirical principles of the HEC framework while establishing clear boundary conditions for practical deployment.
+Our results demonstrate both the validity and practical effectiveness of error-driven enhancement in specialized domains.
+We present results organized by study (medical transcription, legal classification, political bias detection, legal reasoning), then synthesize cross-domain patterns and boundary conditions.